HopeFlynn/GDG-on-Campus-Kabarak/README.md

 ![About Us](https://github.com/HopeFlynn/GDG-on-Campus-Kabarak/blob/main/About%20us.png)

  # License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) LICENSE file for more details.

 # Contact
 If you have any questions, feel free to open an issue or contact us at googledsc@kabarak.ac.ke